hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 > <span style="font-size: 1.36em; font-weight: bold; color: #229955;">&nbsp;&nbsp;... modifying and adding to the growing HED tool base.</span>

+The power of HED is ability to capture important details of the experiment design and events in a form that is both human-understandable and directly usable in processing programs.
+The HED ecosystem relies on tools that read, understand, and incorporate HED as part of this analysis.
+This section describes how, as a tool developer, you can contribute to this growing ecosystem to support HED for processing and analysis.

+**Here are some topics of interest to developers:**

 * [**Integrating with existing tools**](integrating-with-existing-tools-anchor)
 * [**Developing new tools**](developing-new-tools-anchor)